 - Review and revise the project priorities regularly based on changing needs and circumstances.

 Poor project scoping

 IT consultants often face ambiguity and uncertainty when defining the scope of their projects.
-They may not have a clear understanding of the client’s problem, goal, expectations, or requirements.
+They may need a clearer understanding of the client’s problem, goal, expectations, or requirements.
 They may also face scope creep, where the client adds new features, changes, or requests during the project execution.
-This can lead to poor project scoping, where IT consultants deliver a solution that does not meet the client’s needs or exceeds the agreed budget or timeline.
+It can lead to better project scoping, where IT consultants deliver a solution that meets the client’s needs or exceeds the agreed budget or timeline.

 How to avoid: To scope projects properly, IT consultants need to: